galaxyproject/training-material/topics/introduction/tutorials/cpt-galaxy-best-practices/tutorial.md

 # Rationale -  Reproducible Records

 An important tenet of science is to maintain reproducible and traceable records using a standard.
 This philosophy is applicable to both lab notebooks *and* Galaxy histories.
-It is tempting to think that, because of the presence of a ‘history’ in Galaxy, the program has adequately maintained the user’s records and no further steps are needed to document research activities/analyses performed within the Galaxy suite.
-This is **incorrect.** Here, strongly recommended practices are shown to make data in Galaxy more accessible to both the current user and futures users.
+It is tempting to think that, because of the presence of a ‘history’ in Galaxy, the program adequately maintains the user’s records and no further steps are needed to document research activities/analyses performed within the Galaxy suite.
+This is **incorrect.** Here, best practices are shown to make data in Galaxy more accessible and reproducible to both the current user and futures users.

 # Minimum Essential Practices

-Galaxy enables the editing of *both* histories and individual datasets, as well as the ability to add tags and/or annotation notes.
+Galaxy enables the editing of *both* histories and individual datasets, as well as the ability to add tags and annotation notes.

 ![](../../images/cpt-galaxy-best-practices-screenshots/1_history_dataset_overview.png)